 Through the Looking Glass: Life behind the knife.

-Artist Emma Barnard is exchanging knives for cameras in London’s Waltham Forest, working with young people with a lived experience of knife crime.
+Artist Emma Barnard exchanged knives for cameras in London’s Waltham Forest, working with young people with a lived experience of knife crime.

-Artist Emma Barnard has been awarded Arts Council funding to run workshops for young people at risk of knife crime.
-Creating photographic interpretations from their perspectives, the finished photographic artworks will be exhibited in pop up exhibitions throughout venues in the London Borough of Waltham Forest and also at an end of year exhibition (venue tbc).
-Equipment for the workshops has been funded through the LBWF Make it Happen program.
+In 2021 Artist Emma Barnard was awarded Arts Council funding to run workshops for young people at risk of knife crime.
+Creating photographic interpretations from their perspectives, the finished photographic artworks were exhibited in pop up exhibitions throughout venues in the London Borough of Waltham Forest.
+Equipment for the workshops was funded through the LBWF Make it Happen program.

-This project is an opportunity for young people at risk to discover and develop their creative skills in a safe space.
-This work is not intended to be therapeutic, however social prescribing evidences.
-Also that art has a powerful way of aiding healing and the artist will initiate an environment where this is possible.
+This project helped young people at risk to discover and develop their creative skills in a safe space.
+This work was not intended to be therapeutic, however social prescribing evidences this.

-The project is endorsed and supported by experienced collaborators and advisors; award winning youth engagement Manager Jane Brueseke, Consultant Trauma Surgeon Mr Martin Griffiths who is National Clinical Director for Violence Reduction with NHS England and Dr Kay Leedham-Green, Research Fellow, Medical Education Research Unit, Imperial College London.
+The project is endorsed and supported by experienced collaborators and advisors; Iona McArdle FRSA, (Project Management), Carol Taylor Spedding BSc (Hons), PGCE (Safeguarding and Education), Styles (Life Experience and Young People), Dr Kay Leedham-Green, (Evaluation), and Consultant Trauma Surgeon Mr Martin Griffiths who is National Clinical Director for Violence Reduction with NHS England.

 This project is funded by Arts Council England:

 Arts Council England is the national development agency for creativity and culture.
 We have set out our strategic vision in Let’s Create that by 2030 we want England to be a country in which the creativity of each of us is valued and given the chance to flourish and where everyone of us has access to a remarkable range of high quality cultural experiences.
 We invest public money from Government and The National Lottery to help support the sector and to deliver this vision. www.artscouncil.org.uk